AregSPZ/thetacredit/README.md

 A web application of a *fictional* credit organization that uses machine learning to assess credit risk and determine if the user gets the loan based on input data.

 # Model Description
 The project utilizes a classifier on loan dataset for predicting loan defaults and a regressor for predicting interest rates for approved loans.
-The models are implemented in a simple web application created with Flask and deployed on Heroku.
+The models are implemented in a simple web application created with Flask and deployed on Render.

 # Goal
 The primary goal is to accurately assess credit risk to make informed loan approval decisions.